 The arrest of Samira Sabou for posting an article on this case is not an isolated case.
 The editor of the Courier, Ali Soumana, was arrested on 12 July, also under the cyber-crime law.
 When he was brought before a judge two days later, he was released.
 Such arbitrary arrest, prosecution and detention of journalists for their comments online are a violation of Niger’s legislation on freedom of press.

 “The arrest and continued detention of Samira Sabou for raising matters of public interest will have chilling and intimidating effects on all journalists reporting on corruption and accountability.
-It is time the government and courts stop criminalizing expression and the suppression of the press and other dissenting voices,” added Fatou Jagne Senghore.
+It is time the government and courts stop criminalizing expression and the suppression of the press and other dissenting voices,” added Fatou Jagne Senghore.“The coronavirus epidemic has shown us once more that we need strong independent media to inform citizens and to ensure transparency, citizen engagement and accountability.”

 Violations of Niger’s press freedom law